September 19th - 26th 2021

 Nordurland Region (The North), and the Diamond Circle...

-Loaded with marvelous "Diamonds", this magnificent circuit in Iceland's northeast is the perfect compliment to the more popular "GoldenCircuit" in the South.
+Loaded with marvelous "Diamonds", this magnificent circuit in Iceland's northeast is the perfect complement to the more popular "GoldenCircuit" in the South.
 Hot springs, gargantuan canyons, surging waterfalls, and intriguing volcanic formations are just a few of the features our cameras will get giddy for!

 * Akureyri Town: This small city in north Iceland was rated #1 in Lonely Planet's "Best Places in Europe 2015"!
 After our short flight from Reykjavík we'll spend a few hours here to find out why.